bitrix24/b24restdocs/api-reference/sonet-group/scrum/task/tasks-api-scrum-task-get-fields.md

 >
 > Who can execute the method: any user

-This method returns the available fields for a Scrum task.
+This method retrieves the available fields for a Scrum task.

 No parameters.